aerospaceresearch/orbitdeterminator/docs/examples.rst

 ========================

 In this example we are not going to use the main.py, but some of the main modules provided.
 First of all lets clear the path we are going to follow which is fairly straightforward.
-Note that we are going to use the same orbit.csv that is located inside the src folder and has **tab delimeter** (read_data.py reads with this delimiter).
+Note that we are going to use the same example_data/orbit.csv that is located inside the src folder and has **tab delimeter** (read_data.py reads with this delimiter).

 Process
 ~~~~~~~